 Now you can reload your live WordPress site in your browser to ensure everything is up and running smoothly.

 That’s all, you have successfully migrated WordPress from a local server to a live site!

 P.S: To log in to your new live site /wp-admin dashboard, Use the login information used when installing the WordPress site on localhost.

 To move WordPress from localhost to a live site might seem difficult and daunting at first sight.
 However, taking the right steps with guidance correctly will get you your desired result in no time as it takes only a few steps to do it manually.

 Congratulations to you if you made it this far in moving WordPress from localhost to server.
 You should know that you are no more a newbie to WordPress as far as taking these steps correctly and carefully.

-If you like this article, Kindly like our Facebook, Twitter and Instagram page to receive more helpful tips about WordPress.
+If you like this article, Kindly like our Facebook, Twitter and Instagram pages to receive more helpful tips about WordPress.
 Also, check out our amazing affordable web design and digital marketing services to help grow your business at a fast pace.
 And lastly, don’t forget to share with friends on all social platforms to save them from unnecessary headaches.
 Good luck!

-Are you still having problems while trying to move WordPress website from localhost to live server, or you are stuck in one of the steps above?
+Are you still having problems while trying to move the WordPress website from localhost to the live server, or you are stuck in one of the steps above?
 Leave a comment below, and we would respond to fix your needs as soon as possible.